EgoMoose/Articles/Misc/Simple FPS.md

 There are two objects that are built into Roblox that will do this job for us.

-One is a `motor6D` where we can set the `Desired` when we fire the remote event and then use the `CurrentAngle` to actually update.
+One is a `motor6D` where we can set the `DesiredAngle` when we fire the remote event and then use the `CurrentAngle` to actually update.

 ```Lua
 -- server